-POSITIVE BEHAVIOR INTERVENTION SUPPORTS (PBIS)
+POSITIVE BEHAVIOR INTERVENTIONS AND SUPPORTS (PBIS)

 Positive Behavior Interventions and Supports (PBIS) is an approach to supporting students to be successful in schools.
 PBIS was developed from research in the fields of behavior theory and effective instruction.
 PBIS supports all students through multi-tiered systems of support (MTSS) ranging from a school-wide system to a system for developing individualized plans for specific students.
 School-wide PBIS focuses on the development and implementation of pro-active procedures and practices to prevent problem behavior for all students and improve school climate.
-When our tigers have found their voices, our students roar into George G. Dodge Intermediate School, where they earn their "stripes."
-At Dodge, our students follow the three expectations of Be Respectful, Be Responsible, and Be Safe.